Towards Robust Neural Networks via Orthogonal Diversity: Supplementary empirical results on adversarial robustness

+Accordingly, Adapt-A2 also produces $L$ robust accuracy in correspondence to the $L$ paths in DIO.
+These $L$ robust accuracy is reported in Fig.\ref{fig:exp-adaptive-attack} and Fig.\ref{fig:exp-adaptive-attack-appendix}.

-\fk{Fig.\ref{fig:exp-adaptive-attack} gives the results, where two strong white-box attacks, i.e., PGD-20 and PGD-100, are employed to evaluate the robustness of DIO with PGD-10 data augmentation, i.e., the ``AT+DIO'' of WRN34X10 in Table \ref{tab:robustness-comparison-2}.
-For DIO models equipped with other data augmentation techniques, similar performance is obtained against the adaptive attacks.
-Similar evaluations of another example, i.e., the ``GAIRAT+DIO'' of WRN34X10, is also supplemented in Appendix \ref{sec:appendix-2}. }
+Fig.\ref{fig:exp-adaptive-attack} and Fig.\ref{fig:exp-adaptive-attack-appendix} give the results, where two strong white-box attacks, PGD-20 and PGD-100, are involved into the adaptive attacks to evaluate the robustness of DIO.
+We select two DIO models of WRN34X10 trained with different data augmentation techniques, {\it i.e.}, ``DIO+AT'' with $L=10$ and ``DIO+GAIRAT'' with $L=40$.
+The $L$ robust accuracy in correspondence to the $L$ paths is reported, indexed by the x-axes in Fig.\ref{fig:exp-adaptive-attack} and Fig.\ref{fig:exp-adaptive-attack-appendix}.

-\fk{In Eq.(\ref{eq:PGD-adapt-1}) for Adapt-A1, at each iteration, the attacker traverses all the paths to comprehensively compute the gradients and generate the adversarial examples, where the randomness gets totally eliminated.
-In the left chart in Fig.\ref{fig:exp-adaptive-attack}, we list the robust accuracy of each path on such adversarial examples.
-Empirically, each single path can still well recognize these adversarial examples containing the complete information of all the paths.
-The robust accuracy of each path is nearly the same, with negligible degradation compared to the results in Table \ref{tab:robustness-comparison-2} via randomized forward strategy.}

-\fk{ In Eq.(\ref{eq:PGD-adapt-2}) for Adapt-A2, the PGD attack is executed on each single path.
-In the right chart in Fig.\ref{fig:exp-adaptive-attack}, each bar indicates the robust accuracy of each single path on its own adversarial examples.
-These robust accuracy of different paths is nearly the same, indicating the consistent adversarial robustness among individual paths in DIO.
-Besides, the robust accuracy of these individual paths all outperforms that of the baseline models. }

-\fk{ In short, the results of adaptive attacks can answer the two questions raised before.
-The performance against Adapt-A1 indicates that the strong adversarial robustness of DIO is not caused by the gradient masking \cite{athalye2018obfuscated}.
-The performance against Adapt-A2 further verifies that all the individual networks in DIO actually gets \textit{consistently and substantially} benefited from the proposed model augmentation. }
+Under the Adapt-A1 and Adapt-A2, the influence of gradient masking is completely eliminated in different ways, while each individual path in DIO still manifests superior robustness performance over the baseline models, shown in Fig.\ref{fig:exp-adaptive-attack} and Fig.\ref{fig:exp-adaptive-attack-appendix}.
+Such results against adaptive attacks can answer the two questions raised before.
+The strong adversarial robustness of DIO is not caused by the gradient masking \citep{athalye2018obfuscated}.
+All the individual networks in DIO actually gets \textit{consistently and substantially} benefited from the proposed model augmentation.